by Chantal Bufe

 Or at least, we used to know.

-Nowadays, modern technology and travel allow us to escape nature's cyclical rhythm to climates far away and locations that quickly make us forget the changing of the imminent season altogether.
+Nowadays, modern technology and travel allow us to escape nature's cyclical rhythm to climates far away and locations that quickly make us forget the coming season's changing altogether.
 We depart for a while and are often disappointed by our (cold) reality once we return.

-A form of escapism if you will.
-Which, I was once told, can be fatal to our health: while we may whisk our bodies away to places immune to seasons, we do not allow our minds enough time to deal with this 'interruption' of our natural 'flow'.
+A form of escapism, if you will.
+Which, someone once told me, can be fatal to our health: while we may whisk our bodies away to places immune to seasons, we do not allow our minds enough time to deal with this 'interruption' of our natural flow.'
 This creates a change in consciousness which, in turn, affects our biological rhythms (and there are four: the circadian, the diurnal, the ultradian, and the infradian).

 So, with our minds quieted, we are no longer mindful, no longer fully attune to signs our bodies (or minds) are sending us.
-We become oblivious to (negative) symptoms and no longer notice any departures from normal function or feeling which can lead to unstable health - both physically or mentally - in the long run.
+We become oblivious to (adverse) symptoms and no longer notice any departures from normal function or feeling, leading to unstable health - both physically or mentally - in the long run.

-Over the years, I have created a ritual of some sort: on the first day when I can feel a seasonal change upon me, I will try and stop for a mindful minute to acknowledge and welcome the new season and to get myself ready for whatever is to come.
-A preparation if you will.
-(When living in CA, where the climate is mostly mild throughout the year and seasonal changes can only subtly be felt, it required some extra attention not to miss this meaningful moment).
+Over the years, I have created a ritual of some sort: on the first day when I can feel a seasonal change upon me, I will stop for a mindful minute to acknowledge and welcome the new season and get myself ready for whatever is to come.
+A preparation, if you will.
+(When living in CA, where the climate is mostly mild throughout the year and you can feel seasonal changes only subtly, it required extra attention not to miss this moment).